 You can reverse the symptoms of insulin resistance and improve your overall sensitivity to insulin by taking the following measures:

 Your body’s insulin resistance may not change before and after meals.
 However, in case you have been diagnosed with diabetes and you are looking to improve your overall insulin sensitivity, you may have to work towards it.
-Certain foods and food categories may not be helpful and may cause your body to become more resistant to insulin.
-Eating the wrong kinds of food can be one of the causes for insulin resistance.

 When there is insulin resistance in the body, there is an increased release of the hormone to compensate for the inefficient use.
 This also leads to the production of another factor called IGF-1.
 It is observed that greater amounts of insulin and IGF-1 can lead to the development of acne.
 This occurs in an interconnected and regulated fashion.
 In case this condition is accompanied by diabetes, the hormonal fluctuations can lead to the further growth of acne.